MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/insider-risk-management-settings.md

 ![Insider risk management export alert settings.](../media/insider-risk-settings-export.png)

-Alert information contains information from the security and compliance alert schema and the [Office 365 Management Activity API](/office/office-365-management-api/office-365-management-activity-api-schema.md) common schema.
+Alert information contains information from the Security and Compliance Alerts schema and the [Office 365 Management Activity API](/office/office-365-management-api/office-365-management-activity-api-schema.md#security-and-compliance-alerts-schema) common schema.

-The following fields and values are exported for insider risk management alerts for the security and compliance alert schema:
+The following fields and values are exported for insider risk management alerts for the Security and Compliance Alerts schema:

 | **Alert parameter** | **Description** |
 |:------------------|:----------------|